 But after I saw about a dozen or so other bloggers publishing their own reports, I had second thoughts.
 In general, I’ve adopted the notion that if everyone else is doing something, you should be turning and running the other way.

-However, after reading How To Make Money Blogging: What We Can Learn From 23 Successful Bloggers (which I also mentioned in the June roundup), I had to reconsider.
+However, after reading How To Make Money Blogging: What We Can Learn From 23 Successful Bloggers, I had to reconsider.

 Income reports allow for more transparency.
 Plus, without sounding like a guru, I have found that what you focus on tends to expand.
 If you’re focused on making more money, it seems pretty obvious that you will begin to find more ways of generating income.